 Photo Retouching: Free Photoshop Tutorial

-This exercise is excerpted from Noble Desktop’s Adobe Photoshop training materials and is compatible with Photoshop updates through 2023.
-To learn current skills in Photoshop with hands-on training, check out our Photoshop Bootcamp, Graphic Design Certificate, and graphic design classes in-person and live online.
+This exercise is excerpted from Noble Desktop’s past Photoshop training materials and is compatible with Photoshop updates through 2020.
+To learn current skills in Photoshop, check out our Photoshop Bootcamp and graphic design classes in NYC and live online.

 Topics covered in this Photoshop tutorial: